hnn143/magist_dump/README.md

 # magist_project

-* Get a first impression of magist marketplace wrt products offered and orders
+* Get a first impression of magist marketplace w.r.t. products offered and orders by using MySQL
 * Screenshots were taken from Tableau Public Worksheets